 Child Study Teams

 Pleasant Street School has a child study team which consists of members of the faculty and the building principal.
 This team discusses students who may be experiencing academic and behavioral difficulties in school.
 Parents and teachers may refer any student experiencing said difficulties.
 This may result in additional strategies to ensure student support, including but not limited to examining a student’s progress in relation to grade level curriculum standards using a Response to Intervention (RTI) model.
 RTI is a general education process of providing high-quality, scientifically-researched instructional practices based on your child’s needs, monitoring your child’s progress, and adjusting instruction & interventions based on your child’s response rate of success.
-The school district endorses a three step process of identifying student needs.
+The school district endorses a three step process of identifying student needs and using different processes that help with this, including techniques of autosuggestion that help with the learning tha happen in the subconscious of the mind.
 This process is followed by a tiered approach to intervening.
 Depending on the significance of a student’s learning difference and the effectiveness of tiered interventions, this approach may result in the development of a district curriculum accommodation plan, a positive behavioral intervention and support plan, the development of a 504 accommodation plan if a student has a substantial impairment, or possibly a referral for evaluation to determine if a student is eligible for special education, or if could get an online business degree when older as any other person.
 In addition we can help you improved your business website design Check This Out – WebDesign499.

 Please note the image below from the Oakland Public Schools (HTTP://www.
 Oakland.k12.mi.us) that so nicely illustrates the Response to Intervention Model.